UvaCsl/desist/README.md

 ## Usage

-To obtain general usage information: `isct --help` or for more specific usage per command `isct <command> --help` with often used commands: `container`, `patient`, and `trial`.
+To obtain general usage information: `desist --help` or for more specific usage per command `desist <command> --help` with often used commands: `container`, `patient`, and `trial`.
 The provide utilities to interact at respectively the container, patient, and trial levels.